trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 ![coarse_grid](https://user-images.githubusercontent.com/25242486/174747035-f21bb8d1-386f-4036-b2e8-59e264c071d1.png)

 From the visualization we see that the background grid is likely too coarse to produce a "good" quadrilateral mesh for this domain.
-We can reset the background grid size to have elements with size one half in each direction
+We reset the background grid size to have elements with size one half in each direction
 ```julia
 setBackgroundGridSize!(blob_project, 0.5, 0.5)